 The good news is that both the Goldendoodle and the Cockapoo have pretty decent lifespans.
 They are also pretty similar overall.
 The Cockapoo average lifespan is anywhere from 12-15 years.
 The average lifespan of the Goldendoodle is anywhere from 10-15 years.
 Both of these are decent life spans.
 In general, smaller dogs tend to live longer than larger dogs because they develop fewer health issues.

 Unfortunately, crossbreeds do tend to be more prone to various health issues.
 While it is possible that your dog will never experience issues, there are some to be aware of for both the Goldendoodle and Cockapoo.
 Many breeders have parents tested for potential health issues as a means to reduce or prevent the likelihood of the puppies they produce from having major health issues.

-That being said, there is still always the possibility of facing a health issue that could be costly to mediate or care for your dog.
-Cockapoos tend to have more severe health possibilities.
-Remember that not all Cockapoos deal with these.
-However, common health ailments of the Cockapoo include issues like heart disease, liver disease, epilepsy, and dental struggles.
+That being said, there is still always the possibility of facing a health issue that could be costly to medicate or treat.
+Cockapoos tend to have more severe health concerns.
+Remember that not all Cockapoos deal with these; however, common health ailments of the Cockapoo include issues like heart disease, liver disease, epilepsy, and dental struggles.

 Goldendoodles are not without health risks.
 Goldendoodles are more likely to suffer from hip problems.
 They might also have skin conditions and sensitivities or eye conditions.
 These are the most common and most known possible health ailments in Goldendoodles.

 This is where you will find perhaps the biggest difference in the Cockapoo vs Goldendoodle.
 Understanding the difference in their looks will make a much larger difference in understanding the difference between the two breeds.